afroisalreadyinu/practical-ansible-intro/readme.md

 you run them again, they will make only the changes they must in order to bring the system to the desired state."

-## How the fuck do I install it?
+## How do I install it?

-Read their [fucking
-documentation](http://docs.ansible.com/intro_installation.html).
+If you are a Python developer and have virtualenv installed, it's as easy as `pip install ansible`.
+Otherwise, refer to the [official documentation](http://docs.ansible.com/intro_installation.html).

-## How the fuck do I run it?
+## How do I run it?

 Ansible works over SSH, so principally, you only need a computer which you can acces over SSH.
 Ansible prefers authentication using private keys instead of passwords, due to security and ease of use.
-If you don't know whether you have an SSH key, just fucking google it.

 In terms of on which computer to test, you have three options:

 * VM